Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: Off-Axis Fluxes and the SBND-PRISM Technique

 \section{Off-Axis Fluxes and the SBND-PRISM Technique}

 Upon collision of the 8~GeV protons on the BNB target, a large number of neutral and charged mesons is produced, which are mostly pions and kaons.
 While neutral mesons decay quickly, the neutrino flux at SBND is dominated by the products of primary and secondary decays of the relatively long-lived charged pions and kaons.
-In the positive horn polarity, the main decays are:
+Muon and electron neutrinos come predominantly from two- and three-body decays, respectively.
+The main decays are: